Magnetic field-bias current interplay in HgTe-based three-terminal Josephson junctions: Conclusions and outlook

 By probing the CCC response to magnetic fields, we find that in-plane fields cause an exponential suppression of the critical current, whereas out-of-plane fields generate a pronounced SQUID-like interference pattern.
 The amplitude of this pattern scales as

 highlighting the cooperative role of adjacent junctions.

-Remarkably, the addition of a bias current introduces a crossover from this SQUID-like to a Fraunhofer-like pattern, providing an additional degree of control over the superconducting state.
-Furthermore, a perpendicular magnetic field produces periodic, flux-dependent deformations of the CCC in the $(I_1, I_2)$-plane.
+Our second finding is that the addition of a bias current introduces a crossover from this SQUID-like to a Fraunhofer-like pattern, providing an additional degree of control over the superconducting state.
+Furthermore, a out-of-plane magnetic field produces periodic, flux-dependent deformations of the CCC in the $(I_1, I_2)$-plane.
 These distortions originate from the gauge-invariant phase relation

 and appear as symmetric or asymmetric, depending on whether $\Phi/\Phi_0$ is integer or half-integer.
-Most intriguingly, these asymmetric deformations provide a novel mechanism to enhance the superconducting diode effect in the low-field, low-bias regime, achieving diode efficiencies as high as $\eta \approx 0.8$.
+This is another novel mechanism that these asymmetric deformations enhance the superconducting diode effect in the low-field, low-bias regime, achieving diode efficiencies as high as $\eta \approx 0.8$.

 To conclude, our quantitative understanding of how bias currents and magnetic fields determine the superconducting regime of a three-terminal Josephson junction enables accurate prediction of its behavior from the intrinsic gaps and resistances of the individual junctions.
 This predictive capability provides a powerful foundation for the design of multiterminal superconducting circuits.
 In quantum technologies, it can improve device reproducibility, allow engineered Josephson couplings, and enhance the stability of superconducting qubits and hybrid circuits.
 At the same time, the sensitivity of three-terminal junctions to multiple phase differences makes them promising candidates for phase-sensitive metrology and precision magnetometry.
-The framework presented here thus bridges fundamental superconducting physics with practical device engineering, paving the way toward controlled, tunable, and scalable superconducting quantum and sensing architectures.
+Thus, despite the absence of topological features in our measurements, the framework presented here bridges fundamental superconducting physics with practical device engineering, paving the way toward controlled, tunable, and scalable superconducting quantum and sensing architectures.